ATI-Wuhan/WhatieSDK_iOS/README.md

 ![](https://img.shields.io/badge/platform-iOS-red.svg) ![](https://img.shields.io/badge/language-Objective--C-orange.svg) [![CocoaPods compatible](https://img.shields.io/cocoapods/v/WhatieSDK.svg?style=flat)](https://cocoapods.org/pods/WhatieSDK) ![](https://img.shields.io/badge/license-MIT%20License-brightgreen.svg)

-## WahtieSDK Version 1.2.7 updated at 2018-07-28
+## WahtieSDK Version 1.2.8 updated at 2018-08-15

 ```
 What's new:

+2018-08-15：
+"Unable to update device status" may not be appear if mobile network well.

+History:

 2018-07-28：
 Update some of the information returned.

-History:

 2018-07-27：
 Update some of the information returned.

 2018-07-25：
 Register and Login API has been fixed,the new user should register first.

-2018-07-10:
-Known bugs fix about MQTT on phones

-2018-07-06
-The crash issue when there is no connection to the server is fixed.

 ```
 ## 1.Features Overview